-You can't terminate, stop, or delete a resource based solely on its tags; you must specify the resource identifier instead (e.g., i-1a2b3c4d).
-For example, to delete snapshots that have been tagged with a tag key called Deleteme, you must first get a list of the those snapshots by using a DescribeSnapshots call with a filter on the tag.
-Then you would call DeleteSnapshots with the IDs of the snapshots (e.g., snap-1a2b3c4d).
-You can't call DeleteSnapshots with a filter on the tag.
+You can't terminate, stop, or delete a resource based solely on its tags; you must specify the resource identifier.
+For example, to delete snapshots that you tagged with a tag key called Deleteme, you must first get a list of those snapshots using DescribeSnapshots with a filter that specifies the tag.
+Then you use DeleteSnapshots with the IDs of the snapshots (for example, snap-1a2b3c4d).
+You can't call DeleteSnapshots with a filter that specified the tag.
 For more information about using filters when listing your resources, see Listing and Filtering Your Resources (p.
-546).
+552).